-While studying I have done various internships and part time jobs related to computer networks and their administration.
+While studying in Paris (France), San Francisco (CA, USA) and Oxford (UK), I have done various internships and part time jobs related to computer networks and their administration.
 I am keen on exploring new technologies and enjoy analysing and presenting data in a clear, concise way.
 I enjoy working in a team but I also like to work independently.

 The aim of heterogeneous wireless communication is to make the best use of the available spectrum regardless of the technology.
 Systems will be able to select the best available technology or use different technologies in unity, in a transparent manner for the user.